wilsonquach99/Data-Analyst-Portfolio/README.md

 To analyse and manage inventory data by linking multiple datasets, extracting key insights, and optimising the presentation of critical information such as stock levels, supplier details, and inventory performance.

 **Description:**
-This project focused on analyzing inventory data using advanced Excel techniques to ensure accurate data linking, retrieval, and reporting.
+This project focused on analysing inventory data using advanced Excel techniques to ensure accurate data linking, retrieval, and reporting.
 The analysis involved using functions such as XLOOKUP, VLOOKUP, INDEX, and MATCH to dynamically extract and consolidate data from multiple sources.
 Key metrics such as inventory levels, and restocking trends were derived through advanced formulas and dynamic range calculations.
 Conditional formatting and interactive dashboards were created to visualise inventory performance, making the data more accessible and actionable.

 **Skills:**